-Life of the Ecclesial Community
+Life of the ecclesial community

 Day by day, as they spent much time together in the temple, they broke bread at home and ate their food with glad and generous hearts, praising God and having the goodwill of all the people.”

 Acts of the Apostles 2

-Christ is the “head of the Church”, its centre, we see Christ in one another.
-Being baptised into the Church exemplifies that we are each in need, we each need God and one another to be whole, to be true persons not individuals.
+Christ is the “head of the church”, its centre, we see Christ in one another.
+Being baptised into the church exemplifies that we are each in need, we each need God and one another to be whole, to be true persons not individuals.
 To offer worship together is to make eucharist, thanksgiving, for all that we have received, and to find joy in seeing one other worshipping and experiencing God.

-The life of the Church if built upon the foundation of the Apostles.
-Men and Women who were all different yet each called by Christ.
+The life of the church is built upon the foundation of the apostles.
+Men and women who were all different, yet each called by Christ.
 We are called to imitate Christ as they did.
-Christ’s words to the disciples in the upper room were “do not to be afraid”.
-So we need not fear.
+Christ’s words to the disciples in the upper room were “do not to be afraid” so we need not fear.
 We need not hide behind language, or structures, we desire to enter into the radical call of what it means to follow Christ, to be a Christian.
 It is not a label or brand.

 To be Christian is to be porous, to show the divine life within us, to show forth the radical inclusiveness of Christ, to challenge and evolve people’s perceptions, actions and experiences.